alexandrainst/danlp/docs/docs/tasks/coreference.md

 Coreference Resolution
 ======================

-Coreference resolution is the task of finding all expressions that refer to the same entity in a text.
+Coreference resolution is the task of finding all mentions (noun phrases) that refer to the same entity in a text.

-Typically, in a document, persons are first introduced by their name (e.g. `Dronning Margrethe II`) and later refered by pronouns (e.g. `hun`) or expressions (e.g. `Hendes Majestæt`, `Danmarks dronning`, etc).
+Typically, in a document, persons are first introduced by their name (e.g. `Dronning Margrethe II`) and later refered by pronouns (e.g. `hun`) or expressions/titles (e.g. `Hendes Majestæt`, `Danmarks dronning`, etc).
 The goal of the coreference resolution task is to find all these references and link them through a common ID.